 This is a very brief list of titles frequently accessed by our researchers - many additional resources can be accessed via the Western Libraries Catalog.
 Please Ask Us if you need assistance.

 Western Libraries provides access to a wide variety of article and research databases (a WWU log-in is required).
-In addition to the examples listed below, please see the Libraries' online guide to Databases A-Z and/or ask staff at the Libraries' Reference Desk for assistance.
+In addition to the examples listed below, please see the Libraries' online guide to Databases A-Z and/or ask staff at the Libraries' Research Consultation Desk for assistance.
+On campus access only for community users.
+The WWU community may access on or off campus.

 Special Collections, 6th Floor Wilson Library, 360-650-3193